-Soom, a Boston-based health care technology company, recently launched a smartphone app which works on Apple devices.
-Its SoomSafety app functions by uniting patients, both home care and health care providers and medical device manufacturers together.
-The app's creator says that he hopes that this app will unite those these individuals with divergent interests.
+Soom, a Boston-based health care technology company, recently launched a smartphone app that works on Apple devices.
+Its SoomSafety app functions by uniting patients, both home care and health care providers, and medical device manufacturers together.
+The app’s creator says that he hopes that this app will unite individuals with divergent interests.
 He expects that this improved cross-communication will improve patient outcomes.

 The app is integrated with both the device manufacturers’ databases and the openFDA one.
 The patient needs only to input the device’s barcode.
 Once they do that, the app will perform a search of the databases for any user instructions and safety alerts for it.
 If there are any recalls, they’ll receive push notifications of such.
 The app will soon provide similar warnings for pharmaceutical drugs.

 Many different dangerous medical devices and drugs get released on the market sooner than they should.
 Manufacturers don’t test them enough to make sure that they’re safe.
 They often don’t find out that they pose serious harm to patients after they’ve become seriously ill, gotten injured or died.

 If you or a loved one have been hurt by a dangerous product such as this, then a defective medical devices attorney can advise you of your right to file suit for damages in your case.